Shopaholic and Sister: Plot synopsis

 During an environmental meeting, Jess finally talks to Becky alone and confesses that she recently did a test for a blood clot.
 She remembers being told to get tested for blood clots if they were related, but pushed it away in the back of her mind.
 Becky continues listening as Jess mentioned that she learned more about her mother's flirtatious past from her aunt, Florence, before marrying Bill.
 Becky realizes she was trying to get a DNA test done for her and Graham.
 Jess mentioned if he wasn't her father, she could move on and continue finding more potential fathers.
 Letting the truth sink in that there was no DNA test done and that everyone assumed, Becky concludes that she and Jess may not be related and is heartbroken by this.
-Realizing the extent in how much she's hurt Jess during her visit in London and how immature she truly is in her behavior, Becky makes a heartfelt apology to her.
+Realizing the extent in how much she's hurt Jess during her visit in London and how immature she truly is in her behavior, Becky decides to do the right thing and end things on a good note.
+She makes a heartfelt apology to Jess during her trip in London.
 She admits that though they may not be sisters, Becky mentions she was right in the end.
-She kept ignoring Jess' advice to save money and use her tips to be thrifty by continuing to spend on unnecessary items that she doesn't need.
+She kept ignoring Jess's advice to save money and use her tips to be thrifty by continuing to spend on unnecessary items that she doesn't need.
 In the end, Becky's behavior cost her everything including losing her friends and her marriage to Luke finally fell apart.
 Jess forgives Becky and wishes her luck in saving her marriage.